velizarn/less.ruble/test/README.md

 Select a file from your project or place the cursor inside the editor then go to Eclipse menu > Commands > Less > Compile CSS (JS)

-So for above example if you have two source files called
+So for above example with following source files:

 /src/less/reset.css
 ```css